burrunin/fql-client/README.md

 ##Roadmap

-The project is intended to grow as our needs do, but if you want to make a pull request or suggest something you're welcome.
-Our future work probably will  remove the dependencies and make it browser compatible is desired but not in our plans right now.
+The library is current in a really early stage, use with caution.
+It's planned to remove the superagent dependency.